What we've been working on (April 2026)

 Math

+Blockpad includes all of the math capabilities that you need for engineering tasks at a practical level.
 That is to say, it has the same capabilities as conventional spreadsheets like Excel, with some extra capabilities around solvers, arrays, custom functions, and matrices.

-To be fully transparent, Blockpad does not include some higher level math like partial differential equations or Fourier transforms,
+To be fully transparent, Blockpad does not include some higher level math like partial differential equations or Fourier transforms, so if that is important for your work, Mathcad might still be the better bet.

 Word processing

-is essentially a word processor, with a secondary option to have a notebook-like interface.
+Blockpad's primary environment, "Reports", is essentially a word processor, with a secondary option to have a notebook-like interface.

 Blockpad has all of the same text editing that Mathcad does in these reports, and most people find it even more natural for writing, since it's like other familiar writing tools.